JayK0818/VuePress-Blog/docs/back-end/mongodb/mongodb.md

   and an update document.

   set the **upsert** option to true to create a new document if no documents match the filter.
+  Update operations mutate specified fields in one or more documents and leave other fields and values unchanged.
 ```js
 const databse = client.db('test')
 const todos = databse.collection('todo');